The DBMS_FGA package provides fine-grained security functions.

 User who owns the fine-grained auditing policy.
 However, this setting is not a user-supplied argument.
 The Oracle Data Pump client uses this setting internally to recreate the fine-grained audit policies appropriately. |

-is not specified, the current log-on user schema is assumed.
+If object_schema is not specified, the current log-on user schema is assumed.

 An FGA policy should not be applied to out-of-line columns such as LOB columns.

 Each audit policy is applied to the query individually.
-However, at most one audit record may be generated for each policy, no matter how many rows being returned satisfy that policy's audit_condition
+However, at most one audit record may be generated for each policy, no matter how many rows being returned satisfy that policy's audit_condition.
+In other words, whenever any number of rows being returned satisfy an audit condition defined on the table, a single audit record will be generated for each such policy.

 If a table with an FGA policy defined on it receives a Fast Path insert or a vectored update, the hint is automatically disabled before any such operations.
 Disabling the hint allows auditing to occur according to the policy's terms.
-(One example of a Fast Path insert is the statement INSERT-WITH-APPEND-hint
+(One example of a Fast Path insert is the statement INSERT-WITH-APPEND-hint.)

-The expression must not combine conditions using operators such as AND
+The expression must not combine conditions using operators such as AND and OR. audit_condition can be NULL (or omitted), which is interpreted as TRUE, but it cannot contain the following elements:

 Subqueries or sequences

-The following attributes of the USERENV
+The following attributes of the USERENV namespace when accessed using the SYS_CONTEXT function:

 CURRENT_SQL